 Haematological and pathological features

 Leukaemic cells are distinctive, being medium sized pleomorphic cells with irregular nuclei, which may be convoluted or deeply lobulated.
 Nucleoli are often present and some have a blastic chromatin pattern.
-The ...
+The cytoplasm is often ...